falbuna/Homework_5_DayPlanner/README.md

 ## Acknowledgements

-I wanted to thank my Instructor Chris Stead for helping me get the hour rows created and Steven Landgraf for helping me when I was stuck on saving and pulling from local storage.
+I wanted to thank my Instructor Chris Stead for helping me get the hour rows created and the TA Steven Landgraf for helping me when I was stuck on saving and pulling from local storage to get the text to stay on the page after the page was refreshed.